|What happens when you stop dieting and start living?|

 However, the temptations are quite a bit different.
 I really don't crave crap like I thought I would.

 I'm actually craving salads.

-I'm not cramming in the carbs either.
+Another mindful eating benefit is that I'm not cramming in the carbs, either.
 I'm eating fewer calories than I was before, just naturally, and I'm enjoying what I'm eating.

 There's no pressure to conform.
 No good or bad carbs, no good or bad fats, no good or bad foods.
 There's just food, and the body is quite capable of knowing what it needs to eat to repair my health.

 I won't try to tell you that I don't eat ice cream and have started hating chocolate cake.

 But it's different now.
 There's no feeling of urgency.

 There's no rush to cram in all of the foods I want to experience before I have to go back to dieting again because I'm never going back!

 My pantry is filled to the brim with gluten-free flours to make breads and cookies and cakes, but I have no desire to do that right now.
 I can eat them anytime I please, so there's no need to do it today.
 Or tomorrow.
 Or even next week.